scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Some file systems are designed to run on a single CPU while others like Network File System (NFS) which is among distributed file systems are designed to let different processes on multiple computers access a common set of files.
 These file systems guarantee sequential consistency which means that it prevents any process from reading a file while another process is reading the file.
 Distributed parallel file systems (Lustre) allow simultaneous access to the file by different processes; however it is very important to have a parallel I/O library; otherwise the file system will process the I/O requests it gets serially, yielding no real benefit from doing parallel I/O.
-Figure :ref:`fig:pattern-formats` shows the I/O pattern compared between different file formats.
+Figure :ref:`pattern-formats` shows the I/O pattern compared between different file formats.

 .. figure:: figs/panels/trj-access-patterns.pdf

    I/O pattern for reading frames in parallel from commonly used MD trajectory formats.
    **A** Gromacs XTC file format.
    **B** CHARMM/NAMD DCD file format and Amber netCDF format.
-   :label:`fig:pattern-formats`
+   :label:`pattern-formats`

 XTC file format takes advantage of in-built compression and as a result has smaller file size as compared to the other formats.
 In addition, MDAnalysis implements a fast frame scanning algorithm for XTC files.
 This algorithm computes frame offsets and saves the offsets to disk as a hidden file once the trajectory is read the first time.
 When a trajectory is loaded again then instead of reading the whole trajectory the offset is used to seek individual frames.
-As a result, the time it takes a process to load a frame into memory is short (Figure :ref:`fig:IO-multiprocessing` B and :ref:`fig:IO-distributed` B).
+As a result, the time it takes a process to load a frame into memory is short (Figure :ref:`IO-multiprocessing` B and :ref:`IO-distributed` B).
-In addition, each frame I/O will be followed by decompressing of that frame as soon as it is loaded into memory (see Figure :ref:`fig:pattern-formats` A).
+In addition, each frame I/O will be followed by decompressing of that frame as soon as it is loaded into memory (see Figure :ref:`pattern-formats` A).
 Thus, as soon as the frame is loaded into memory by one process, the file system will let the next process to load another frame into memory.
 This happens while the first process is decompressing the loaded frame.
 As a result, the overlapping of the data requests for the same calculation will be less frequent.
 However, there is no in-built compression for DCD and netCDF file formats and as a result file sizes are larger.
-This will result in higher I/O time and therefore overlapping of per frame trajectory data access (Figure :ref:`fig:pattern-formats` B).
+This will result in higher I/O time and therefore overlapping of per frame trajectory data access (Figure :ref:`pattern-formats` B).
-The I/O time is larger for netCDF file format as compared to DCD file format due to larger file size (Figure :ref:`fig:IO-multiprocessing` A, C).
+The I/O time is larger for netCDF file format as compared to DCD file format due to larger file size (Figure :ref:`IO-multiprocessing` A, C).
 This is since netCDF has a more complicated file format.
 Reading an existing netCDF dataset involves opening the dataset, inquiring about dimensions, variables and attributes, reading variable data, and closing the dataset.
 The netCDF format is more sophisticated than the DCD format, which might contribute to the better scaling of parallel access to netCDF files than to DCD files.

-Figures :ref:`fig:IO-multiprocessing` and :ref:`fig:IO-distributed` compare the difference in I/O time for different file formats for 300X and 600X trajectories for multiprocessing and distributed scheduler respectively.
+Figures :ref:`IO-multiprocessing` and :ref:`IO-distributed` compare the difference in I/O time for different file formats for 300X and 600X trajectories for multiprocessing and distributed scheduler respectively.
-According to figure :ref:`fig:IO-multiprocessing`, SSD can be very helpful (especially for DCD) and can improve the performance due to speed up in access time.
+According to figure :ref:`IO-multiprocessing`, SSD can be very helpful (especially for DCD) and can improve the performance due to speed up in access time.
 Also we anticipate that, for heavier analyses that have higher compute time per frame, per frame trajectory data access happens less often and accession times gradually become staggered across CPUs which can be considered for future studies.

 .. figure:: figs/panels/IO-time-300x.pdf